Frequently Asked Questions

 -

-What is the benefit of attending NWSC versus the traditional 2–4-year university?
+What is the benefit of attending NWSC versus the traditional 2 to 4-year university?

-According to CLASP, the Center for Postsecondary and Economic Success, the number of “non-traditional” students is expected to grow more than twice as fast as traditional students from 2012 to 2022.
-Today, the barriers to education are many including the inability to commit to a 4-year-traditional university.
+According to CLASP, the Center for Postsecondary and Economic Success, the number of non-traditional students is expected to grow more than twice as fast as traditional students from 2012 to 2022.
+Today, the barriers to education are many, including the inability to commit to a 4-year traditional university.
 At NWSC, we understand the unique needs of our students and provide alternatives to a traditional college education.
-We offer quality education over shorter durations, in high-demand fields.
+We offer quality education over shorter durations and in high-demand fields.

 In most programs, classes are conveniently offered every month and you can be admitted in as little as three days.
 For more information, feel free to call us at 847-290-6425 or visit our campus at 5999 S. New Wilke Road, Bldg.
 500, Rolling Meadows, IL 60008.